dceejay/RedMap/README.md

     { "action": "dellayer", "name": "myLayer" }   // when a new map layer is deleted

     { "action": "button", "name": "My Fancy Button" } // when a user defined button is clicked

+    { "action": "feedback", "name": "some name", "value": "some value" } // when a user calls the feedback function - see below

+There is a function available to make sending date to Node-RED easier (e.g. from inside a user defined popup), called feedback() - it takes two parameters, name and value, and can be used inside something like an input tag - `onchange='feedback(this.name,this.value)'`.
+Value can be a more complex object if required as long as it is serialisable.

 All actions also include a `msg._sessionid` property that indicates which client session they came from.
 Any msg sent out that include this will ONLY to that session - so you can target map updates to certain sessions only if required.